-In her 40-page decision, McMahon said the IPO materials contained extensive disclosures of regulatory risks that Alibaba faced for failing to police its websites.
-The judge also said the disclosures made clear that China's legal and regulatory environment made investing in a Chinese company such as Alibaba risky.
+In a lengthy decision, Judge McMahon stated that Alibaba's initial public offerings materials did, in fact, include disclosures of regulatory risks that Alibaba faced for failing to police its websites.
+Such disclosures, per McMahon, also indicated that China's legal and regulatory environment made investing in a Chinese company, such as Alibaba, risky.
 "It is clear that Alibaba did not downplay its problem with counterfeit sales on its platforms or the likelihood of an administrative action against it," McMahon wrote.

 "McMahon also said the plaintiffs did not show that Alibaba Chairman Jack Ma intended to conceal the SAIC meeting to inflate his proceeds from the IPO.
 Ma is worth $23.2 billion, Forbes magazine said on Wednesday," per Reuters' report on the case.

 * The case is In re: Alibaba Group Holdings Limited Securities Litigation, No. 15-md-02631 (SDNY).